amansharma264/Image-Processing-Service/README.md

   - **Image Management**: List and delete images stored in the database and on Cloudinary.
   - **Cloudinary Integration**: Utilizes Cloudinary for efficient cloud-based image storage and processing.
   - **Local File Handling**: Includes utilities for handling and deleting local files.
+  - **Image Transformation**: The API supports applying transformations to existing images on Cloudinary.

 ## Technologies Used